lupyuen/lupyuen.github.io/src/rust3.md

     For now we'll walk the __Middle Way__...

-    - __Lay the groundwork__ for future integration of Rust Drivers into NuttX Kernel
+    - __Lay the Groundwork__ for Future Integration of Rust Drivers into NuttX Kernel

     - Observe the Rust Development in [__Linux Kernel__](https://rust-for-linux.com/).
 And adapt the Best Practices for NuttX Kernel.